Do you wonder if you can eat potato leaves after tasting the delicious dishes of Pumpkin leaves?

 |Leave Toxicity||Toxic to humans, pets||Non Toxic|

-Almost all of the vining Sweet Potato plants have edible leaves, like Ornamental Sweet Potatoe and Purple Potato.
+Almost all the vining Sweet Potato plants have edible leaves, like Ornamental Sweet Potatoe and Purple Potato.

 Disclaimer: Do not eat the leaves of the plants sprayed with chemical pesticides, fungicides, or herbicides.